13+ Dazzling AP Art Portfolio Examples (Plus Tips for Creating Them)

 AP Art and Design Portfolio Scoring

 The portfolio, which can be 2D, 3D, or drawing, is submitted digitally and scored from 5 (extremely well qualified) to 1 (no recommendation).
-A score of 4 is considered well qualified, a score of 3 qualified, and a score of 2 possibly qualified.
+A score of 4 is considered well qualified, a score of 3 is qualified, and a score of 2 is possibly qualified.
 Previous versions of the AP portfolio scoring had different ranges and went up to a high score of 6.
-A portfolio provides you the opportunity to earn college credit while showing off your talent.
-The collection of finished artworks and images should demonstrate your grasp of design and art concepts while also showing the full range of your abilities.
-Your portfolio should definitely show relationships between materials, processes, and ideas.
+A portfolio provides students the opportunity to earn college credit while showing off their talent.
+The collection of finished artworks and images should demonstrate students’ grasp of design and art concepts while also showing the full range of their abilities.
+A student’s portfolio should definitely show relationships between materials, processes, and ideas.
 It will also include written evidence of these things.
-Check out our tips and AP art portfolio examples before getting started on yours.
+Check out our tips and AP art portfolio examples before getting started.

 Top Tips for Creating an AP Art Portfolio